Discipline: Visual Art – mixed media

 Campbell’s work has been exhibited internationally in Belgium, Germany, the United Kingdom, Switzerland, Slovenia, and throughout the United States.
 Her works are in the collections of the National Museum of Women in the Arts, New York Public Library, Yale University Art Gallery, Minneapolis Institute of Arts, Detroit Institute of Arts, Grand Rapids Art Museum, The Jordan Schnitzer Family Foundation, Toledo Museum of Art and the University of Michigan Special Collections Library.

 Campbell was awarded a Kresge Fellowship, and grants from the Three Rivers Arts Council and Pittsburgh Cultural Trust.
-Campbell has been awarded residencies at the Banff Center for the Arts, Frans Masereel Centrum, Jentel Foundation, and the Print Research Center at the Univeristy of North Texas.
+Campbell has been awarded residencies at the Banff Center for the Arts, Frans Masereel Centrum, Jentel Foundation, and the Print Research Center at the University of North Texas.

 Campbell is represented by David Klein Gallery in Detroit, Aspinwall Editions in Hudson, NY, and Galerie Tom Blaess in Bern, Switzerland.